photoprism/photoprism/CODE_OF_CONDUCT.md

 # PhotoPrism® Code of Conduct

-By using our Software, Services, Website, Forums, or Documentation, you agree to our [Terms of Service](https://photoprism.app/terms), including our [Privacy Policy](https://photoprism.app/privacy) and the following Code of Conduct.
+By using the software and services we provide, you agree to our [Terms of Service](https://photoprism.app/terms), including our [Privacy Policy](https://photoprism.app/privacy) and the following Code of Conduct.
 It explains the "dos and don’ts" when interacting with other community members.

 *Last Updated: April 25, 2022*